- DSLs, LOP and Programming

 How about Eclipse Integration?

 While technically feasible, integration with Eclipse is currently not actively pursued.
 Depending on the interest among MPS users and their ability to contribute to or sponsor such activity, JetBrains is ready to consider implementing Eclipse integration.

 There is a MPS community forum, where you can get support.
 An issue tracker is available for submitting and tracking bugs.
 Last but not the least, you can also get professional support from people, who have real hands-on experience with MPS.

 How does MPS compare to other language workbenches?

 This is of course hard to say in an objective way from where we stand, but let's try :-) Unlike most other language workbenches, MPS uses a projectional editor.
 We've already discussed the benefits of this approach in the FAQ above.
 Also, MPS is the most comprehensive system in that it provides support for language structure, syntax, type system, constraints, refactoring, transformation and code generation all in a single integrated package.
 As of now, other alternatives such as MetaEdit+ provide better support for grapical syntax, and Xtext provides better Eclipse integration and has a bigger community surrounding it.
 For more detailed comparison you have to make up your own mind, and consider all facts in the context of your own project's needs.
 Take a look at the language workbench competition to learn more.
-You may also consider checking out the MPS case studies and getting in touch with experienced consultants.
+You may also consider checking out the MPS case studies, reading some of the academic papers published about MPS and getting in touch with experienced consultants.

 How can I learn about using MPS?